TrinityCore/tc-wiki/install/Final-Server-Steps.md

 - Type: account set gmlevel <user#realm> 3 -1

-***Example: account set gmlevel 1#1 3 -1***

 > Note: The username used for setting your gmlevel is not the same as the username you create with bnetaccount.
 You must manually find the username in auth.account.username.
-These are formatted as 1#1, 2#1, etc.
+These are formatted as 1#1, 2#1, etc or check the text after create account it will output something like:
+Battle.net account created: test@test.test with game account 1#1
+.
 {.is-info}

+***Example: account set gmlevel 1#1 3 -1***

 > NOTE2: if you have connected before using this command you will need to relog.
 {.is-info}